 As the market started to grow, more and more people were interested to get their online presence and with that more money has been spent for web hosting services.

 That resulted in an increase of the number of companies providing web hosting services as the demand for such services was rapidly growing.

 Some of the biggest web hosting companies nowadays were started as one-man-show companies having one server at the beginning which was used to host their own web site and also hosting the web sites of their customers.
+We used to do this ourselves at CollectiveRay - and we still do.
 Many people who could not afford to pay for a dedicated server though and that is how a more affordable solution for web hosting startups was born.